laamaa/m8c/README.md

 - **How to open:**
     - Keyboard: press F1.
-    - Gamepad: hold the Back/Select button for about 2 seconds.
+    - Gamepad: hold the Back/Select button for about 2 seconds (works only when the M8 is disconnected to avoid opening the menu accidentally).
 - **How to navigate:**
     - Move: Up/Down arrows or D‑pad.
     - Activate/enter: Enter/Space or South/A.
     - Adjust values (sliders/integers): Left/Right arrows or D‑pad left/right.
     - Back/close: Esc or F1; on gamepad use East/B or Back.
     - While remapping inputs, the menu will prompt you; press the desired key/button or move an axis.
-Use Esc/B/Back to cancel a capture.
+Use Esc/East/Back to cancel a capture.

 Changes take effect immediately; use Save if you want them persisted to disk.